ETHANHUNTMI5/Image-Captioning/README.md

 # Image Captioning Project
--A Deep Learning Model, which takes an image as an input and tries to generate an appropriate caption for it.
+- A Deep Learning Model, which takes an image as an input and tries to generate an appropriate caption for it.
 It involved image and text processing and used the ResNet-50 model for creating feature vectors for images.

 # Steps